Mesothelioma benefits and financial help

 Costs of claiming compensation

-Making a personal injury compensation claim in England and Wales should not cost you any money.
-Any specialist solicitor should offer a free initial consultation, and to deal with your claim on a ‘no win, no fee’ basis.
-They will also come to visit you at home, if needed.
-Make sure you discuss the options for funding with the solicitor, before any claim is started.
+If you are making a personal injury compensation claim in England and Wales, a specialist solicitor should offer a free first consultation.
+They should offer to deal with your claim on a ‘no win, no fee’ basis.
+They can also visit you at home, if needed.
+Make sure you discuss the options for funding with the solicitor before any claim is started.

 Tell your solicitor if you:

-- are a member of a trade union or a professional association
+• are a member of a trade union or professional association

 Payment of the insurance premium should be delayed until the case is finished.
 Ask your solicitor about this payment.
-If your case is successful, the insurance will be paid by the other party (the defendant).
-Most specialist solicitors offer arrangements where the insurance covers the cost of the premiums if the claim is unsuccessful.
+If your case is successful, the insurance will be paid by the defendant.
+Most specialist solicitors offer insurance that covers the cost of the premiums if the claim is unsuccessful.
 This means in that situation, there is no charge for the premium.

 In Scotland and Northern Ireland, people making a claim may be entitled to legal aid.
-But if insurance is available the premium will not be repaid, even if the claim is successful.
+But if insurance is available, the premium will not be repaid, even if the claim is successful.
+You may have to contribute towards legal aid.
+How much you pay depends on your financial situation.

 Compensation for family members